maiyao1988/deobf/README.md

 # deobf
-ollvm like deofuscator,aim to remove obfuscate made by ollvm like compiler, exspecially FLA to make reverse engineering easier...
+A experimental ollvm like deofuscator,aim to remove obfuscate made by ollvm like compiler, exspecially FLA to make reverse engineering easier...

 ## Usage